The iPhone 13 is official. Launched at the 14th September Apple Event alongside the iPhone 13 Mini, iPhone 13 Pro and iPhone 13 Pro Max.

 - Read our in-depth iPhone 12 Pro Max review

-iPhone 13: spec and storage
+iPhone 13: storage, power and battery life

 iPhone 13: camera